On this page

 - Submitting the form in a language other than English.

-- Failing to print the DS-160 confirmation page for the interview.
+- Failing to print the confirmation page with the barcode.

 - Ensure form edition is current